17acres/LEDCeilingLight/README.md

 The TLC5971 was soldered using [Dave's technique](https://www.youtube.com/watch?v=588iV07nEdM).

 The file noGit/auth.hpp simply defines the device's email address and password for sending notifications and the email destination and is not included for obvious reasons.

+This product includes software developed by the Adafruit Industries.
+Their TLC59711 driver library was used to control the TLC5971 with modification to adjust the rate of the SPI communication.
+The rest of the material on this site and the schematics are licensed under the GNU LGPLv3 license.